-HED 502 Historical Foundations of Higher Education (3) This course provides a general overview of the historical development of American colleges and universities, beginning with the colonial period and continuing through the current scene.
-The course will also explore the interplay of Christian faith with the historical development of American higher education.
+HED 502/602 Historical Foundations of Higher Education (3) This course provides a general overview of the historical development of American colleges and universities, beginning with the colonial period and continuing through the contemporary period.
+Special attention will be given to the role of interpretive frameworks: the rise of the German research university model; the role of women; and the radical post WW II expansion of higher education in America.
+Pre-requisite: Students must accepted to the Higher Ed program.
+Cross-listed as HED 602.

-HED 503 College Students in America (3) This course offers a comprehensive overview of American college students.
+HED 503/603 College Students in America (3) This course offers a comprehensive overview of American college students.
 More specifically, it provides a multifaceted profile of who is currently in college.
 The course also examines and critiques major human development theories that attempt to explain students' development.
 In this context, the course considers the feasibility of a Christian theory of students' development during the college years.
+Prerequisite: By permission of the Director of Higher Ed.
+Cross-listed as HED 603.

-HED 504 Foundations of Higher Education (3) This course is designed to introduce students to what might be called the worldviews that shape and have shaped the academy.
+HED 504/604 Foundations of Higher Education (3) This course is designed to introduce students to what might be called the worldviews that shape and have shaped the academy.
 More specifically, students will uncover and analyze underlying assumptions, perspectives, and practices that are present in American higher education historically and presently.
 Students will also be introduced to a biblical worldview as a framework for examining other worldviews that are currently operating in the American academy.
+Prerequisite: By permission of Director of Higher Ed.
+Cross-listed as HED 604.